gafusion/doc/html/src/cgyro/cgyro_list.rst

 - DEFAULT = 0.0
 - This is only active with :ref:`cgyro_equilibrium_model` = 2 (the Miller equilibrium model).
-- When experimental profiles are used (:ref:`cgyro_profile_model` = 2), the flux-surface-center major radius as a function of radius, :math:`R_0(r)`,  is read from input.profiles and its derivative is computed internally.
+- When experimental profiles are used (:ref:`cgyro_profile_model` = 2), the flux-surface-center major radius as a function of radius, :math:`R_0(r)`,  is read from input.gacode and its derivative is computed internally.

 ----